sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 The Nonce honeypot is a form field that is automatically filled in by Honeypot.
 The nonce must unaffectedly be presented when the comment is sent.
 This prevents robots from using HTTP POST injection, which would otherwise allow them bypassing all other checks.

-This field is unique per page, and is valid for 24 hours.
+This field is unique per page and is valid for 24 hours.
 When a caching plugin is used, this field stays valid for 10 days.
 To prevent expired keys, a new key will be generated in half of the allotted time, so a visitor can always comment within at least 12 hours.

 ## Usage